the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 If your event can only support one type of format, consider asking for input and feedback from either your community or a representative with lived experience.
 This will ensure that you choose the format option that will support your specific community of people with lived experience best.

-(cl-inclusive-events-schedule-conclusion)=
+(cl-ppie-events-schedule-conclusion)=
 ## Conclusion
 Taking the time to carefully consider your event's schedule and content will ensure all attendees feel valued and are able to engage in your event.

-If you are able to, the best way to design an inclusive and accessible is to involve and get feedback from a person or community with lived experience.
+If you are able to, the best way to design an inclusive event that supports the involvement of people with lived experience is to actively involve and get feedback from a person or community with lived experience in your planning.
 Involving people with lived experience from the onset can help in identifying potential barriers as well as curate topics and sessions that are of interest to a diverse group of attendees.
 The active involvement of community representatives is often the key to an event becoming welcoming, inclusive, and accessible for people with lived experience.